Nikolay Korolyov (sergeant): World War II

 He fought with the Southwestern Front, Central Front, Voronezh Front and 1st Ukrainian Front and was wounded twice.
 In 1942, he joined the Communist Party of the Soviet Union.
 By October 1943, he was a Starshina, or sergeant major, in the 3rd Battalion of the 8th Guards Airborne Regiment of the 3rd Guards Airborne Division.
-During the Battle of the Dnieper on 2 October 1943, Korolev crossed the Dnieper north of Kiev near the village of Suholuchya with his regiment, which captured a bridgehead on the right bank.
+During the Battle of the Dnieper on 2 October 1943, Korolev crossed the Dnieper north of Kyiv near the village of Suholuchya with his regiment, which captured a bridgehead on the right bank.
 On 5 October, he reportedly repulsed three German counterattacks with his machine gun after German counterattacks increased pressure on the battalion's left flank.
 On 6 October he repulsed another counterattack, reportedly inflicting heavy losses on German troops.
 Korolev was killed on 27 November 1943 during the capture of a village in Radomyshl Raion.

 He was posthumously awarded the title Hero of the Soviet Union and the Order of Lenin on 10 January 1944.